Myanmar women take the lead in resisting the military | DW | 01.02.2022

 The protests are life-threatening, as the security forces often shoot without warning, or drive their vehicles into the demonstrators.
 Videos posted on social media clearly show that women are always on the frontlines.

 Htet Htar, 25, says street protests are no longer enough.
-In last June, she joined the so-called People's Defense Forces, which is spearheading the armed resistance against the regime.
+Last June, she joined the so-called People's Defense Forces, which is spearheading the armed resistance against the regime.

 "What other option do I have?
 The military has taken away everything from us.
 I joined the resistance to liberate my country," she told DW.
 "I keep thinking about a liberated Burma," she added.